Understanding Step-Up and Step-Down Transformers

 2. Commercial and industrial buildings: Businesses and factories often require more power than homes, but they still need it at lower voltages than those in the main power lines.
 Step-down transformers adjust voltage within industrial or commercial buildings, tailoring it to the specific requirements of each piece of equipment.
 Factories and hospitals often use these transformers to provide the right voltage for machines like hospital imaging devices or factory robotics.
 This control prevents damage to sensitive equipment and ensures steady performance.

-1. Voltage Transformation
+1. Voltage transformation

 On the other hand, step-down transformers reduce the voltage, making electricity safe and usable in homes and businesses.
 By decreasing the voltage, step-down transformers deliver power at levels that meet specific local needs.
 For example, a transformer near residential areas may reduce high-voltage transmission lines to a lower, safer level for household devices.